accordproject/template-studio-v2/DEVELOPERS.md

   - Subchange one
   - Subchange two
 - Change two
-- Theoretically this should be listing all the commit messages included in this PR
+- Theoretically, this should be listing all the commit messages included in this PR

 ### Flags
 - Possible issues or holds for reviewers to note